Employment Contract

 The practical consequences of an inadequate employment contract are severe.
 At the CCMA, employers without comprehensive written contracts regularly lose unfair dismissal cases — not because the dismissal was substantively unfair, but because they cannot prove the terms of employment that were agreed upon.
 In retrenchment proceedings under Section 189 of the LRA, the absence of clear contractual terms around notice periods, benefits, and severance creates ambiguity that arbitrators invariably resolve in the employee's favour.
 Restraint of trade clauses that are not properly documented in the original contract are virtually unenforceable, leaving employers with no protection when key employees leave for competitors.

-This attorney-drafted template addresses all three principal forms of employment recognised in South African law: permanent employment, fixed-term contracts (governed by Section 198B of the LRA, which imposes strict limitations on fixed-term employment for employees earning below the BCEA earnings threshold), and part-time employment (governed by Section 198C of the LRA, which requires equal treatment with comparable full-time employees).
+This attorney-drafted template addresses all three principal forms of employment recognised in South African law: permanent employment, fixed-term contracts (governed by Section 198B of the LRA for employees earning below the BCEA earnings threshold, subject to the statutory carve-outs for certain small employers and for work of limited duration or another justifiable reason), and part-time employment (governed by Section 198C of the LRA, which does not apply during the employee\'s first three months, to employees who ordinarily work less than 24 hours a month, or to certain small employers).
 It includes every particular required by Section 29 of the BCEA, plus comprehensive provisions for probation (in accordance with Items 8 and 9 of Schedule 8 to the LRA — the Code of Good Practice: Dismissal), restraint of trade (enforceable under South African common law as confirmed in Basson v Chilwan and subsequent decisions), confidentiality, intellectual property assignment, disciplinary procedures, and the tax-efficient structuring of remuneration packages.

 Whether you are a startup making your first hire, an established business standardising employment terms across your workforce, or an HR professional responsible for compliance, this template provides the legal foundation your employment relationships need.
 Every clause has been drafted to reflect current South African legislation, CCMA case law, and practical commercial considerations — giving you a document that protects your business while treating employees fairly and lawfully.